pipobscure/pipobscure/_posts/2013-11-28-what-is-simply-blogging-why-ghost-is-not-it.markdown

   - ghost
   - wordpress
 ---
-# What is Simply blogging: why Ghost is not it

 A bit ago I wrote [a post about Ghost](http://pipobscure.com/post/67252014534/ghost-d-o-a-i-hope) in which I made the claim that they had pretty much screwed it up.
 Of course this presumes that there is a common understanding of what that and “doing it right” means.

 I have been doing a lot of thinking about that for a while and have spoken to a few people (read non-tech, blog writers).
 By now I have come to some conclusions; too many to put into one post :).
 However a first stab at it would be a good thing.